The Unitary Patent and Unified Patent Court – the essentials you need to know

 Status update on the Unitary Patent and Unified Patent Court

 It is intended that the EPO will issue the first European Unitary Patent as soon as the Unified Patent Court comes into existence.
-Provisionally, this is expected to happen in December 2017.
-In addition, there will be a ‘sunrise’ period which will allow patent proprietors to register early ‘opt outs’ for their classical European patents that they do not wish to subject to the Unified Patent Court’s jurisdiction.
-This sunrise period is expected to start in early September 2017 to provide for a three month opt out window.
+Prior to the commencement of the UPC, there will also be a ‘sunrise’ period of at least 3 months.
+This will allow patent proprietors to register early ‘opt outs’ for their classical European patents that they do not wish to subject to the Unified Patent Court’s jurisdiction.

 The Impact of Brexit on the UPC